UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 ## Intro

-**Trevor:** All right, guys, sorry about that.
+**Ryan:** All right, guys, sorry about that.
 I was getting organized.
 We're going to begin our 23rd project call.
 We're doing these as AMAs now, so it's going to be a lot more fun and interactive.
 We have a few things on the agenda today, so we'll cover a couple of little updates.
 Then we can jump into answering some questions with the community.
 You can feel free to post your questions in the hashtag Pre AMA channel throughout the call or wait till later and start posting them as we start answering the questions.

 **Nick:** Don't forget to mute your mic as you join in, guys.
 It'll make everything cooler because we're recording this call, and we don't want background noise and stuff.

-**Trevor:** Awesome.
+**Ryan:** Awesome.
 Thank you, Nick.

 ## Proposals

-**Trevor:** So the first thing I wanted to talk about a little bit was the proposals that we'll be putting out soon.
+**Ryan:** So the first thing I wanted to talk about a little bit was the proposals that we'll be putting out soon.
 So we're going to start making a little bit of the snapshot to get some hot, cold tests and decisions that don't need to be on-chain, decisions that don't need to be finalized on-chain.

 1. So one proposal you'll be seeing coming out shortly is going to be a proposal to put together an OpenSea migration tool so that users can migrate their existing OpenSea orders to the Universe Marketplace.
 This snapshot will start gauging how much the Universe community is willing to incentivize migration behaviour and whether we want to mint any tokens or come up with some strategy to incentivize that.
 2. Another proposal which I'm excited about is the proposal to freeze the polymorph base characters.
 So what this means is if this proposal goes through when the V2 polymorphs launch, you'll be able to scramble and morph your polymorphs just like before.
 But any base character traits will not be scrambleable.
 So if you're scrambling a Ragnarok, for example, you'll still have a Ragnarok just with new traits or a clown; you scramble it, you still have a clown, but with new traits.